MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-use-the-threads-window.md

 1. In the **Threads** window, right-click any thread and then click **Freeze**.

 2. Look at the active thread column.
-The pair of vertical bars now appear there.
-Those two blue bars indicate that the thread is frozen.
+The pause icon now appears there.
+Those pause icon indicates that the thread is frozen.

 3. Show the **Suspended Count** column by selecting it in the **Columns** list.